varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 height: 420px
 name: fig-put-contract-payout-schematic
 ---
 Payoff and profit diagrams for an AMD put option.
+Solid lines denote the payout (profit) from the perspective of the contract buyer.
+Dashed lines denote the payout (profit) from the perspective of the contract seller.
 ```

 source: [live Pluto notebook](https://github.com/varnerlab/CHEME-5660-Markets-Mayhem-Example-Notebooks) or [static HTML](https://htmlview.glitch.me/?https://github.com/varnerlab/CHEME-5660-Markets-Mayhem-Example-Notebooks/blob/main/pluto-notebooks/html/Example-CallPutContract-Payoff.jl.html)